Basic Criteria Necessary to Become a Habitat Homeowner

 Families must help construct their homes and the homes of others – volunteer work known as “sweat equity” that develops construction skills and a sense of pride and ownership in their new home.
-We require 550 hours of sweat equity for homeowners in the ‘Ele‘ele Iluna subdivision.
-For all other new home construction projects, 700 hours of sweat equity time is required from each homeowner family.
+We require around 50 hours of sweat equity per week for homeowners in the ‘Ele‘ele Iluna subdivision.
 They may bring in other family members and friends to help them.
 Most Kaua‘i Habitat families do not find it hard to fulfill this requirement.

 B. Work with our volunteers and staff (team build)

 Homeowner Candidates must be willing and accommodating to work as a team, alongside staff and volunteers.
 Kaua‘i Habitat provides staff supervision and guidance, sub-contractors, and teams of volunteers to help the Homeowner build their house.

 C. Help tell the Habitat story on Kaua‘i

 Habitat relies on many generous volunteers and donors to help Kaua‘i families.
 Homeowner families are expected to help Kaua‘i Habitat and future partner families by sharing the story of their journey.